Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
-    Click this button to display the search bar and search for a workflow.
+    Click this button to display the search bar and search for a token.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to update the list of workflows.
+    Click this button to update the list of tokens.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The x indicates the number of columns that are currently displayed in the list.